 A narrow space that adjoins an outside space is ideal for taking the laundry directly out to hang on the line, meaning you don't need to walk through a busy kitchen area.

-7. Lighten with neutral tones
+13. Lighten with neutral tones

 A winning idea for making a small or narrow space feel bigger is choosing a neutral colour palette.
 'One way to add a little more style to your utility room could be to consider colour,' advises Amber Greenman, Home Designer at Neptune (opens in new tab).
 'As it is often a smaller space, the more light the better.
 Our Chichester cabinets in Snow for example.
 Paired with the Somerton laundry baskets, it creates a stylish and homely space for cleaning up, and also provides plenty of storage space for keeping organised.'

 As well as adding more light, whether it be natural or otherwise, you can enhance the small space is by choosing cabinets in a light colour which bounce light around to make the room feel more airy – a great small utility room idea.

 14. Illuminate a path

 Create a central point of focus in a narrow space using lighting.
 Shine a light path into the centre of the narrow space with statement overhead lights, such as they stylish pendants.
 The oversized pendants offer an ideal solution to brighting the narrow space.

-9. Utilise wall space
+15. Utilise wall space